-If you have a solo 401k, also known as a self-employed 401k or an individual 401k, and the plan’s assets as of December 31 last year exceeded $250k, you are required to file a Form 5500-EZ with the IRS before July 31 each year.
+If you have a solo 401k, also known as a self-employed 401k or an individual 401k, your plan year typically is the same as the calendar year.
+When the plan’s assets as of December 31 last year exceeded $250k, you are required to file a Form 5500-EZ with the IRS before July 31 each year.

 If you dread another tax form, relax.
 Form 5500-EZ is very easy to do.
-My plan is with Fidelity.
-I received my 2011 Retirement Plan Annual Valuation Statement from Fidelity last week.
-With the information from Fidelity, I completed Form 5500-EZ in less than 5 minutes.
+When my plan was with Fidelity, I received my Retirement Plan Annual Valuation Statement from Fidelity each year.
+With the information from Fidelity, I completed Form 5500-EZ in less than 10 minutes.

 If you are filling out Form 5500-EZ for the first time, you have to look up a few codes in the Form 5500-EZ Instructions.
 The second time you just copy from the previous year.
 For my plan: